cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

     `gpexpand` also makes a new area called the `gpexpand` schema.
 This area has a list of tables that need to be spread out in the next step.

-3. Run `gpexpand` to redistribute or spread out the data.
+3. Run `gpexpand` again to redistribute or spread out the data.

     Here, the data, which was only in the old instances, is now spread out to the expanded cluster.
 You can do this step many times by setting a time limit with the `-d` option.
 When all data is spread out, `gpexpand` stops.